Esri/arcgis-runtime-samples-android/java/navigate-route/README.md

 ## About the data

-The route taken in this sample goes from the San Diego Convention Center, site of the annual Esri User Conference, to the Fleet Science Center, San Diego.
+The route taken in this sample interacts with three locations:
+- Starts at the San Diego Convention Center, site of the annual Esri User Conference
+- Stops at the USS San Diego Memorial
+- Ends at the Fleet Science Center, San Diego.

 ## Tags

-directions, maneuver, navigation, route, turn-by-turn, voice
+Routing and logistics
+directions
+maneuver
+navigation
+route
+turn-by-turn
+voice